Beardinidas/learningPython/README.md

 # learningPython

-All projects have been created with Python v3.10
+All projects have been created with Python v3.10 and assuming you hav python3 as your default python interpreter

 # Completed
 Guess the Number Game (User)